TheRavehorn/ARP-Spoof-Detector/README.md

 Run -> sh install.sh

-To use different interface, change the value inside interface.txt.
+To use different interface, change the value inside interface.txt